Quatrain 40

 moon-radiant lovely friend,

-let the moon shine on to find us
+the moon will shine to find us

-and find us not here again.
+and find us not again.